nikita050900/quickcw-targeted-mdc2/README.md

 Also cite Hazboun et al. (2018) and Baker et al. (2019) for the IPTA MDC2 data, and libstempo (Vallisneri 2020) if you rebuild the pulsar objects.

-## Credit

-The methods, code and analysis in this repository are by N. Agarwal unless stated otherwise below.

-- QuickCW, the underlying sampler and likelihood, is by B. Bécsy, N. J.
-  Cornish and M. C. Digman, used unmodified apart from the four files in `quickcw_patches/`.
-- QuickCW-dL, the direct distance sampling pipeline compared against here, is by L. Dey.
-- Runs H to K were performed by B. Larsen.
-- `dataset/noise_models.py` builds on preliminary MDC2 noise modelling code by
-  W. Fiore.
-- Earlier targeted search methodology that informed this approach is by
-  C. A. Witt.
-- The project was supervised by S. Burke-Spolaor.

 Released under the MIT license.